-When Richard Van Camp envisioned a Subway restaurant being built on MLK Avenue ten years ago, the locals scoffed.
+When Richard Van Camp envisioned a Subway restaurant being built on Martin Luther King Avenue, SE, ten years ago, the locals scoffed.

 A Subway had just closed on Alabama Avenue a year ago and residents didn’t think it had a chance.